HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-06-12-Box-Counting-Arithmetic.md

 ## Going further

 We are clearly just at the beginning here.
-Framing arithmetic problems as box counting problems, allows creative approaches and raises many interesting questions.
-Can you find the identity hidden in the picture at the very top?
+Framing arithmetic problems as box counting problems allows creative approaches and raises many interesting questions: Can you find the identity hidden in the picture at the very top?

 ## Meta

 - The images have been created with a [HUION Tablet](http://amzn.to/1UL59I2) (this is an Amazon-affiliate link) and [Sketches by Tayasui](http://tayasui.com/sketches/).
-- [Version History](https://github.com/HeinrichHartmann/HeinrichHartmann.github.io/commits/source/_posts/2016-06-12-Box-Counting-Arithmetic.md).
-Thanks for your comments and corrections.
+- Thanks for your comments and corrections.
 I am fixing those as they appear.
+Check the [Version History](https://github.com/HeinrichHartmann/HeinrichHartmann.github.io/commits/source/_posts/2016-06-12-Box-Counting-Arithmetic.md) to see what changed and when.

 [^1]: Name changed.